jkole4/AntiNoobRaid/README.md

  Fire produced by Explosive Ammo & Incendiary Ammo from Team/Clan members won't damage Team/Clan structures if protected.
 This is due to the hitinfo.InitiatorPlayer returning nothing with the fire. the Bullet Damage & Explosive Damage will still damage.

- `"List of entities that can be destroyed without losing noob prtection, true = destroyable everywhere"` This option was added so noobs can destroy Certian Items if desired without losing protection.
-Best to add Storage Containers here As it will allow noobs to destory boxes in Decaying Bases but wont allow other player's to destroy theres
+ `"List of entities that can be destroyed without losing noob prtection, true = destroyable everywhere"` This option was added so noobs can destroy Certain Items if desired without losing protection.
+Best to add Storage Containers here As it will allow noobs to destroy boxes in Decaying Bases but wont allow other player's to destroy there's

  `"Show time until raidable only to owners"` This will allow the Base Owner to check there protection time on only there base!
 Clan/Team member will also be able Too if enabled